 - As an AASLD Fellow, you will have the use of the letters "FAASLD" in your professional activities.

 - Upon acceptance, you will receive a certificate and recognition in AASLD publications.

 - Special recognition at AASLD's The Liver Meeting®, including a ribbon, your name printed in the program, and photo opportunities with other AASLD Fellows and leaders.

 - Opportunity to contribute in the area of student and resident training and mentorship.

 A fee of $150 (US dollars) must accompany each application.

 How to Apply

 - The Liver Meeting® Fellows Only Registration : July 2019

 Make sure you have reviewed the Fellowship criteria before you apply.

-Any questions about the qualifications and procedures regarding AASLD Fellowship should be directed to the AASLD membership department.
-They can be reached at 703-299-9766, or email@example.com.
+Any questions about the qualifications and procedures regarding the AASLD Fellows Program should be directed to the AASLD Membership department.
+They can be reached at 703-299-9766, or firstname.lastname@example.org.